evgenyneu/siba/README.md

 ## GnuPG

 Siba uses [GnuPG](http://www.gnupg.org) for encryption.
-It needs `gpg` command line utility to be present on your system.
+It needs `gpg` command-line utility to be present on your system.

 Install `gpg` on Mac OS X: